rng-guy/NFSMWBartender/README.md

 * The `chance` values are weights (like in VltEd), not percentages.
 The actual spawn chance of a vehicle is its `chance` value divided by the sum of the `chance` values of all vehicles from the same spawn table.
 Whenever a vehicle reaches its `count` value (i.e. spawn cap), Bartender treats its `chance` value as 0 until there is room for further spawns of that vehicle again.

-* Bartender uses the respective "Chasers" spawn table (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.
+* Bartender uses the free-roam "Chasers" spawn tables (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.

 * Bartender uses the free-roam spawn tables in place of all race spawn tables you leave empty.